Reflections on the University Fellowship

 Taking the position as a fellow at the JFCS Holocaust Center has proven to be one of the greatest decisions of my life, and this past year has been a journey that has taught me more than I ever could have ever imagined.

-For more information about the University Fellowship, please contact Yedida Kanfer, Manager of Library, Archives, and Education Services, at YedidaK@jfcs.org or 415-449-3748.
+For more information about the University Fellowship, please contact Yedida Kanfer, Director of Community Education, at YedidaK@jfcs.org or 415-449-3748.